sammydowds/next-blog/notes/business_planning.md

 # Plan Your Business

-How do I start a business?
-How do I know if it will be successful?
-What resources are there?

-These were a few questions I had when I was hit with my seasonal entrepreneurial bug in February of 2023.
-I went on a deep-ish dive into answering these questions.
-Then, I built a platform to write and plan businesses.

-The focus of this post will be the technical design and the tiny attempt I made to get some sign ups.
+In this post, I am going to give details about how I built out a platform to write business plans -- from the database to the frontend.

+Check out the [simple landing page here](https://www.planyourbusiness.app/) and watch the video!

+## Scope

+The app was to have mutliple features: create/update/delete business plans, markdown text editor, AI generated plans, templates, chat with ChatGPT about your plan, plan checklist, and a few features to help you recon the industry of your potential business.

 ## The Research

 The first resource I found on starting a business was the U.S. Small Business Administration.
 They have guides ranging from [planning](https://www.sba.gov/business-guide/plan-your-business) to [funding](https://www.sba.gov/business-guide/grow-your-business/get-more-funding) of a small business.
 It was consistently the best resource that I found for answering questions.

 Another resource which proved to be useful was the business section of the [library of congress](https://guides.loc.gov/small-business-hub).
-I thought that was surprising, but I have not dabbled with its resources before.
-The [research guides](https://guides.loc.gov/) provided by the library of congress cover a bunch of different subjects, making it a valuable resource to learn about any topic you are interested in.
+The [research guides](https://guides.loc.gov/) provided by the library of congress cover a bunch of different subjects, making it a valuable tool to learn about any topic you are interested in.

-Lastly, in parallel with the small business association is [SCORE](https://www.score.org/).
-I found a few resources on the site useful, but not nearly as useful as the two resources above.
-I also find it confusing on why it seems SCORE and SBA are so similar, and rely on each other.
+Lastly, in parallel with the small business administration is [SCORE](https://www.score.org/).
+I found a few pages on the site useful, but not nearly as useful as the SBA or Library of Congress.
+I also find it confusing that SCORE and SBA are so similar yet rely on each other (partnerships).

-## Why build a platform?

-Even with a pile of information sitting in front of me - starting with a blank word document still felt intimidating (how do I structure, how do I know its a good plan, etc).

-So my software engineering instincts kicked in.
-"I can build it".
-Over the years I have gotten better at judging whether or not I should spend hours on a side-project or not, but this felt like a good learning experience (a mix of business with engineering).

-On top of those two motivators, when I looked around the market I did not see any "oh, this is nice" business planning sites/apps (yes, yes - subjective).
+When I looked around the market I did not see any "oh, this is nice" business planning sites/apps (yes, yes - subjective).
 A few sites I dug up were [LivePlan](https://www.liveplan.com/product-tour), [Aha!](https://www.aha.io/roadmaps/overview), and [BizPlan](https://www.bizplan.com/).
 I was not blown away by any of those, and I found that the user experience felt less like "helping you write" and more of a combination of a bunch of forms.
 I wanted to still have the "blank slate" feel - but features that helped you get started with the experience of a traditional text editor.

 ## Quick MVP

-The platform would consist of the following features: users, text editor for writing plans (markdown), storing plans, ChatGPT integration, checklists, templates, competitor discovery, similar company research via SEC filings, and ability to export to PDF.
-Initially, I wanted to build something fast.
-I chose Next JS to bootstrap an API and frontend for the dashboard.
-I built the initial version over about a week time-period.

-After building it, I was not satisfied with the UI or the technical implementation.
-I am not a designer, and I didnt realize the complexity of trying to make these features look good next to each other.
-As for the technical side of things, I had hacked so quickly and passionately that I built in some features that I thought were straying away from the "simple" aspect of what a business planning platform should be (I created a bot profiles).

-I have included some _early_ images of my MVP below (2 iterations on the UI). _Please_ Enjoy.
+I jumped right into this project and built an MVP as fast as I possibly could.
+I utilized Next JS to spin up both the APi and frontend quickly.
+Below are a few iterations of that MVP's UI.
+After making it to my second UI iteration, I wanted to bring in a designer to help me transform the UI into something professional.

 ![Bot William Iteration 1](/william_bot.png)

 ![Iteration 2](/og.png)

-So, at this point I knew I needed to get a designer involved, because... well you can see for yourself.
-I also hatched a new plan to move off of Next JS.

 ## Improving Designs

-I brought in one of my fellow colleagues who I had worked with at Zumper, Tela Cheang, to help me improve the design.
+I brought in one of my colleagues who I had worked with at Zumper, Tela Cheang, to help me improve the design.
 I contracted her to help me build out a more professional version of the dashboard I had hacked together.
 Below is the screenshot of the Figma we collaborated in!

 ![Figma Daily Business Planning](/figma_dbp.png)

 Tela nailed the changes and improvements I was looking for and also advised some changes I should make to the UX.
 Her help was invaluable to helping me get this project done.

 ![Example Improvements](/example_improvements.png)

+## Improving the Architecture

+Initially I bootstrapped the app with Next JS's ([pages/api directory](https://nextjs.org/docs/pages)).
+I found three things I did not like about this architecture as my project grew in size:
+1. Vercel - it felt like I had minimal control or visibility over the deployment platform (automatic timeouts on lambdas, future costs, etc)
+2. Overdesigned - for an app that is _mostly_ rendered client-side, Next JS might not be the right solution (one of its main value propositions is solving SSR for you)
+3. Co-mingling of backend and frontend code - maybe this is old school, but like having the frontend and backend completely isolated

 ## Frontend Details

-Checkout my [intro video to see the frontend implementation](https://www.loom.com/share/e342e5ddc6a34199845284b83b89e00a?sid=89287f5b-ad4f-43df-8e9f-aafc54b3cc30) in the video, yes - its a live demo.

 The frontend philosophy is that of most dashboards, a single page application which does not require server-side rendering.
-I built it with React and Vite.
-On top of that, I used TypeScript to ensure a smoother developer experience.
-My goal was to make it simple enough to deploy from any platform or static hosting platform (ended up going with Netlify for pre-launch).
+On my final iteration, I removed the usage of Next JS.
+I started with a blank slate via the [Vite react-ts template](https://github.com/vitejs/vite/tree/main/packages/create-vite#create-vite-).
+My goal was to make it simple enough to deploy from any platform or static hosting platform.

-I am just going to compile a list of packages I used, and assume that you mostly can piece together the architecture:
+The architecture consisted of the following packages:
 - React
 - Chakra UI
 - react-pdf/renderer